 With their vibrant colors and variety of shapes, fruits and vegetables present a visual feast.
 Retailers who choose the right packaging can enhance this natural appeal of fresh produce.
-A recent survey shows that shoppers prefer to buy produce displayed in IFCO reusable plastic containers.
+A recent survey shows that shoppers prefer to buy produce displayed in IFCO reusable packaging containers.
 And RPCs offer a host of other benefits to retailers as well.

 Red, green, yellow, orange – the colorful, eye-catching display of fresh fruits and vegetables are often the first thing shoppers see when they enter grocery stores.
 This first impression can greatly influence consumers’ shopping behavior, so the produce section should communicate the message of superior quality.